Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 You did it!
 From here you can:
 * `composer network ping --card admin@mat-network` to ping the network
 * `composer-rest-server --card admin@mat-network` to deploy the rest server

+## Deploying the Business Network on the Second Machine

+The mat-network is now running.
+If necessary, more business network admins can be created.
+In this tutorial, alice will be established as another admin.

+1. `composer identity request -c PeerAdmin@hlfv1 -u admin -s adminpw -d alice`

+1. `composer card create -p ./DevServer_connection.json -u alice -n mat-network -c alice/admin-pub.pem -k alice/admin-priv.pem`

+1. `composer card import -f alice@mat-network.card`

+We have now made alice a business network admin in our mat-network.
+From here, you can create participants within the business network and have them be identities for peer nodes.
+Having participant identity network cards is useful for situations like running up the `composer-rest-server`.
+Feel free to do this using the `composer-playground` or using your own specifications for your network, but here are the commands used to run it for the mat-network.

+(In the mat-network, the business should be created before creating this employee........but this is just a tutorial to start up the network on the other machine)

+1. `composer participant add -c alice@trade-network -d '{"$class": "org.mat.Employee", "employeeId": "1", "firstName": "John", "lastName": "Doe","email": "jdoe@gmail.com", "employeeType": "Admin", "worksFor": "1111" }'`

+1. `composer identity issue -c admin@mat-network -f jo.card -u jdoe -a "resource:org.mat.Employee#1"`

+From here, deploying `scp` jo.card from MACHINE ONE to MACHINE TWO.
+Feel free to put it anywhere, but the `blockchain` folder would be preferable.

+1. MACHINE TWO - `composer card import -f jo.card`

+(These steps are just so show the current state of the blockchain)
+1. MACHINE ONE - `composer network list -c alice@mat-network`
+1. MACHINE TWO - `composer network list -c jdoe@mat-network`

+Now it's time to test if jdoe@mat-network is sucessfully able to submit a transaction.

+1. MACHINE ONE - `composer transaction submit --card jdoe@mat-network -d '{"$class": "org.hyperledger.composer.system.AddAsset","registryType": "Asset","registryId": "org.mat.ItemType", "targetRegistry" : "resource:org.hyperledger.composer.system.AssetRegistry#org.mat.ItemType", "resources": [{"$class": "org.mat.ItemType","itemTypeName": "0768"}]}'`

+1. REPEAT STEPS 22 and 23.
+Both the states will be updated with the item type.

 ## How `x` # of Peers Works
 Within `./createPeerAdminCard.sh`, the following `cat` file is created to start the network: